Value for value

 It should perhaps be stressed that the contributive economy benefits the market as well as people.
 The official defninition, coined by the activist think tank he co-founded, Ars Industrialis, is in French here.
 It is translated into English here by Sam Kinsley.

-I wonder if another way is through the collection of initiatives known as Podcasting 2.0.
+I think it is worth exploring—as a thought experiment—the collection of initiatives known as Podcasting 2.0.
+Other exploration follows.
 An introductory resource about its technical aspects is this github page.
-I should note that I only really took notice of Podcasting 2.0 when I heard Chris Fisher on Coder Radio give his take on it.
+Chris Fisher’s take on it on Coder Radio was my personal inroad to the subject.
 I think it was episode 464 that gave me pause to think — I definitely committed that episode number to memory because there were multiple thought-provking points made about the tech/capital crossover.
-Chris also discusses the topic in more detail on the Office Hours podcast, which I haven’t listened to yet.

-<podcast:value> tag in your podcast feed”, which is supported by a variety of apps.
-This form of monetization is known as value for value.
+<podcast:value> tag in your podcast feed”, which is supported by a variety of apps.; this is called value for value.
+This is at least raising the question of how we can try to support creative endeavor while returning value to creators.

-But in Chris’s take, this value can also be returned to podcast makers in other ways, such as through information sharing or writing content that directs new listeners to the podcasts.
+In Chris’s take, value can also be returned to podcast makers in other ways, such as through information sharing or writing content that directs new listeners to the podcasts.
 He was far more eloquent about these values than I am being here.
-Sadly Coder Radio has no public-facing transcripts for me to quote — but in Podcasting 2.0, transcripts can be served together with the podcast itself.
+Sadly Coder Radio has no public-facing transcripts for me to quote — but in Podcasting 2.0, transcripts could be served together with the podcast itself.

 Feeds can be further enhanced by rich content like images and even video.
 To my mind, this means the possibility of additional employment: creating opportunities for visual artists to also be contributors to podcasts.